RaphaelKreft/CollidingEmpires-BScProject/README.md

 game description and instructions in german.
 (This is because this Game has been implemented during the Lecture "Programming Project" at University Basel , that was given in German)

+I want to thank Tim Bachmann, Olivier Mattmann and Mathias Carballo for the awesome teamwork on this Project...

+--

 <img alt="Logo" src="Projektunterlagen/Images/Logo.png" width="100px"> **Colliding Empires**